Simmons–Smith reaction: Insertion to form γ-keto esters

 A Furukawa-modified Simmons-Smith generated cyclopropane intermediate is formed in the synthesis of γ-keto esters from β-keto esters.
 The Simmons-Smith reagent binds first to the carbonyl group and subsequently to the α-carbon of the pseudo-enol that the first reaction forms.
 This second reagent forms the cyclopropyl intermediate which rapidly fragments into the product.

 Formation of amido-spiro [2.2] pentanes from allenamides

 A Furukawa-modified Simmons–Smith reaction cyclopropanates both double bonds in an allenamide to form amido-spiro [2.2] cyclopentanes, featuring two cyclopropyl rings which share one carbon.
 The product of monocyclopropanation is also formed.

 Natural product synthesis

 Cyclopropanation reactions in natural products synthesis have been reviewed.
 The β-lactamase inhibitor Cilastatin provides an instructive example of Simmons-Smith reactivity in natural products synthesis.
 An allyl substituent on the starting material is Simmons-Smith cyclopropanated, and the carboxylic acid is subsequently deprotected via ozonolysis to form the precursor.

-Drugs synthesis
+Pharmaceutical Synthesis

-The Simmons–Smith reaction is used in the syntheses of GSK1360707F and ropanicant.
+The Simmons–Smith reaction is used in the syntheses of GSK1360707F, ropanicant and Onglyza (Saxagliptan).